There’s no denying that companies today compete based on the experiences they deliver to their customers.

 But just having the profile alone is not enough.
 The profile needs to be natively connected to the content management and experience orchestration systems that can assemble and deliver personalized experiences directly to individuals.
 That’s where CXM, from a technology standpoint, is very different from CRM.
 CRM tends to be more of a manual entry batch reporting tool.
 What we're talking about here is a real-time living and breathing profile that is then connected into all your channels like email, advertising, call support, whatever it might be.
 CRM is a key data contributor but is, by no means, a substitute for the real-time customer profile CXM requires.

-CMO by Adobe: Why the need for a CXM mentality?
+CMO.com: Why the need for a CXM mentality?

 Ahuja: The world is getting more and more challenging as it relates to how consumers are interacting with brands.
 Historically, if you were a brand, customer engagement was when someone walked into your shop.
 Technology changed all that and digital accelerated the change.
 Websites came out.
 Mobile apps came out.
 It became progressively more and more complicated for brands because people are now engaging with them from all of these different channels.
 And it’s only getting more and more complicated and more challenging.
 At the same time, consumer expectations of a positive, personalized experience rise ever higher.
 CXM is the only way to meet those needs.

-CMO by Adobe: What does a best practice CXM operation look like?
+CMO.com: What does a best practice CXM operation look like?

 Ahuja: When looking at successful CXM, the No. 1 foundational element is clearly technology, which is fueled by data and provides insight into content.
 As a company, you need to be able to harness all the power of your data, all the power of your content (or be alerted when you need better or more content and the workflows to enable that), and to be able to then action off that and provide the right customer experience.
 Technology is required to enable that.